ruoyann/tp/docs/UserGuide.md

 ### Logging study hours: `log`

-After studying at a certain StudySpot, you can `log` how many hours you have studied at this location.
+After studying at a certain study spot, you can `log` how many hours you have studied at this location.
 There are also various flags you can use to reset or override hours to the value of your choice.
 Use the `-r` and `-o` flags respectively, as shown
 below: